docusign/code-examples-powershell/README.md

 For more information about the scopes used for obtaining authorization to use the eSignature API, see [Required scopes](https://developers.docusign.com/docs/esign-rest-api/esign101/auth#required-scopes).

-For a list of code examples that use the eSignature API, select the Python tab under [Examples and languages](https://developers.docusign.com/docs/esign-rest-api/how-to/code-launchers#examples-and-languages) on the DocuSign Developer Center.
+For a list of code examples that use the eSignature API, select the PowerShell tab under [Examples and languages](https://developers.docusign.com/docs/esign-rest-api/how-to/code-launchers#examples-and-languages) on the DocuSign Developer Center.

 ## Rooms API

 **Note:** To use the Rooms API you must also [create your Rooms developer account](https://developers.docusign.com/docs/rooms-api/rooms101/create-account).
 Examples 4 and 6 require that you have the DocuSign Forms feature enabled in your Rooms for Real Estate account.
 For more information about the scopes used for obtaining authorization to use the Rooms API, see [Required scopes](https://developers.docusign.com/docs/rooms-api/rooms101/auth/).

-For a list of code examples that use the Rooms API, select the Python tab under [Examples and languages](https://developers.docusign.com/docs/rooms-api/how-to/code-launchers#examples-and-languages) on the DocuSign Developer Center.
+For a list of code examples that use the Rooms API, select the PowerShell tab under [Examples and languages](https://developers.docusign.com/docs/rooms-api/how-to/code-launchers#examples-and-languages) on the DocuSign Developer Center.

 ## Click API

 For more information about the scopes used for obtaining authorization to use the Click API, see [Required scopes](https://developers.docusign.com/docs/click-api/click101/auth/#required-scopes).

-For a list of code examples that use the Click API, select the Python tab under [Examples and languages](https://developers.docusign.com/docs/click-api/how-to/code-launchers#examples-and-languages) on the DocuSign Developer Center.
+For a list of code examples that use the Click API, select the PowerShell tab under [Examples and languages](https://developers.docusign.com/docs/click-api/how-to/code-launchers#examples-and-languages) on the DocuSign Developer Center.

 ## Monitor API
 **Note:** To use the Monitor API, you must also [enable DocuSign Monitor for your organization](https://developers.docusign.com/docs/monitor-api/how-to/enable-monitor/).
 For information about the scopes used for obtaining authorization to use the Monitor API, see the [scopes section](https://developers.docusign.com/docs/monitor-api/monitor101/auth/).

-For a list of code examples that use the Monitor API, select the Python tab under [Examples and languages](https://developers.docusign.com/docs/monitor-api/how-to/code-launchers/#examples-and-languages) on the DocuSign Developer Center.
+For a list of code examples that use the Monitor API, select the PowerShell tab under [Examples and languages](https://developers.docusign.com/docs/monitor-api/how-to/code-launchers/#examples-and-languages) on the DocuSign Developer Center.

 ## Installation
 ### Prerequisites